tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/Report/Objective-2-Analysis.md

 The busiest overall day for travel was **Wednesday** at **4692** overall ticket sales, the least busy day was **Friday** at **4351**

+From the heatmap grid, we can see that the busiest overall hour of the week is **6PM-7PM on Tuesdays** with **496 total ticket sales**

 We can also see that **28.39%** of all journeys were made at the weekend.

 ##